Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 As with many hair color trends, peanut butter and jelly hair is customizable based on your undertone.
-If you have slightly cooler skin, your colorist will likely recommend a cooler purple base with dustier rose gold hues, whereas warmer skin will pair with a warmer purple base and vibrant rose gold and gold hues.
+If you have slightly cooler skin, your colorist will likely recommend a cooler purple base with dustier rose gold hues, whereas warmer skin will pair well with a warmer maroon base and vibrant gold highlights.

 As with all vibrant hair colors, peanut butter and jelly hair will require quite a bit of work to achieve if you’re aiming for a permanent hair color.
-If you’re starting with a dark base color, you’ll need to bleach your hair first so that the color will show up.
-However, if you’re open to a semi-permanent transformation, we have a hair color tutorial for you just below.
+If you’re starting with a dark base color, you’ll need to bleach your hair first so that the different hues that make up this trend will actually show up.
+Since the trend involves changing your base color and adding highlights, it may be a good idea to book a salon appointment to achieve the perfect multidimensional mane.
+However, if you’re open to a more temporary transformation, you can get the look yourself.
+More on that next!

 Ready to rock a delicious new hair color?
-To get the look at home, you can do so with semi-permanent hair color.
-Start by using the L’Oréal Paris Colorista Semi-Permanent Hair Color in Purple to create your grape jelly base.
-Keep in mind that if you have brown hair, you will either have to bleach your hair with the L’Oréal Paris Colorista Bleach first, as this hair color is formulated to work on blonde, bleached, or highlighted hair.
+To get the look at home, you can use semi-permanent and wash out hair color.
+Start by using the L’Oréal Paris Colorista Semi-Permanent Hair Color in Purple to create a grape jelly base.
+Keep in mind that if you have brown hair, you will have to bleach your hair with the L’Oréal Paris Colorista Bleach first, as this hair color is formulated to work on blonde, bleached, or highlighted hair.
 The darker your starting shade, the more sessions it may take to achieve your desired bleached effect.

 Once you’ve created the base of your peanut butter and jelly hair color, it’s time to add a little peanut butter dimension.
-To do so, pop the tops off of the L’Oréal Paris Colorista 1-Day Spray in Rosegold and Gold and get to spraying a few pieces here and there to achieve the oddly alluring chunky look.
-Place a towel around your shoulders to protect your clothes, and wait until the color has dried completely before going about the rest of your day.
+To do so, pop the tops off of the L’Oréal Paris Colorista 1-Day Spray in Rosegold and Gold and get to spraying a few pieces here and there to mimic highlights.
+Place a towel around your shoulders to protect your clothes and wait until the color has dried completely before going about the rest of your day.